Computing Weighted Subset Transversals in $H$-Free Graphs: Weighted Subset Odd Cycle Transversal on -free graphs

 We now describe the polynomial-time algorithm.
-Our strategy is to compute, in polynomial time, a collection of $O(n^2)$ sets $B_T$ such that $G[B_T]$ is $T$-bipartite, where a maximum-weight $B_T$ is guaranteed to be in this collection.
+Our strategy is to compute, in polynomial time, a collection of ${\mathcal O}(n^2)$ sets $B_T$ such that $G[B_T]$ is $T$-bipartite, where a maximum-weight $B_T$ is guaranteed to be in this collection.
 It then suffices to output a set from this collection of maximum weight.

 First, we compute the co-components $D_1, D_2, \dotsc, D_\ell$ of $G$.
-For each of the $\ell=O(n)$ co-components, we can recognise whether it is $P_4$-free in linear time.
+For each of the $\ell={\mathcal O}(n)$ co-components, we can recognise whether it is $P_4$-free in linear time.
 If it is not, then it is also not $P_3$-free, so it is $3P_1$-free, by Lemma~\ref{l-ol}.
 If it is, then we can compute if it has an independent set of size at least three in linear time.
 Thus we determine whether the co-component is $3P_1$-free, or $P_3$-free.

 Now, for each co-component $D$, we solve {\sc Weighted Subset Odd Cycle Transversal} for $D$.
-Note that we can do this in polynomial by Lemma~\ref{l-3p1p2} if $D$ is $3P_1$-free; otherwise, by Lemma~\ref{l-p4} if $D$ is $P_3$-free.
+Note that we can do this in polynomial time by Theorem~\ref{t-3p1p2} if $D$ is $3P_1$-free; otherwise, by Theorem~\ref{tt-p4} if $D$ is $P_3$-free.

 Now we consider each pair $\{D_1,D_2\}$ of distinct co-components.
-Note there are $O(n^2)$ pairs to consider.
-For each pair we will compute three sets $B_T$ such that $G[B_T]$ is $T$-bipartite. \begin{enumerate} \item We compute a maximum-weight independent set $I_1$ of $D_1$, and a maximum-weight independent set $I_2$ of $D_2$, where the weightings are inherited from the weighting $w$ of $G$.
+Note there are ${\mathcal O}(n^2)$ pairs to consider.
+For each pair we will compute three sets $B_T$ such that $G[B_T]$ is $T$-bipartite. \begin{enumerate} \item We compute a maximum-weight independent set $I_1$ of $D_1$, and a maximum-weight independent set $I_2$ of $D_2$, where the weightings are inherited from the weighting~$w$ of $G$.
 Set $B_T = I_1 \cup I_2$.
 Note that $G[I_1 \cup I_2]$ is a complete bipartite graph, so it is certainly $T$-bipartite.
 We can compute these independent sets in polynomial time when restricted to $3P_1$- or $P_3$-free graphs (for example, see \cite{LVV14}).

 \item We select a maximum-weight vertex $v_1$ from $V(D_1) \setminus T$, and compute a maximum-weight $T$-independent set $I_2$ of $D_2$.
-When $D_2$ is $3P_1$-free, we can solve this in polynomial-time by \cref{l-wsis}.
-On the other hand, when $D_2$ is $P_3$-free, we solve the complementary problem, in polynomial time, by \cref{svc-p4}.
+When $D_2$ is $3P_1$-free, we can solve this in polynomial time by Lemma~\ref{l-wsis}.
+On the other hand, when $D_2$ is $P_3$-free, we solve the complementary problem, in polynomial time, by Lemma~\ref{svc-p4}.
 Set $B_T = I_2 \cup \{v_1\}$.
 Note that $G[B_T]$ is $T$-bipartite, since every vertex of $T$ has degree~1 in $G[B_T]$ (its only neighbour is $v_1$).

 \item This case is the symmetric counterpart to the previous: choose a maximum-weight vertex $v_2$ of $V(D_2) \setminus T$, compute a maximum-weight $T$-independent set $I_1$ of $D_1$, and set $B_T = I_1 \cup \{v_2\}$. \end{enumerate}